 - Ran 1 lap around the stadium at full speed.
 Pretty sure my heart rate went up to at least 120 BPM… But manually checking with the “tracker” shows only 82 BPM.
 Seriously?

 - After 3 laps and 1.2 KM – Total distance on my GPS tracked Runkeeper shows about 1.1 KM, with over 90% accuracy.
 The “tracker” which claims to also use the GPS when paired shows only 0.77KM, 64% accuracy.

 At this point, I simply gave up on the “fitness tracker”.

 - It does not accurately track your activities.

 - The app is totally worthless – Does not give you recommendations such as “given your age, distance traveled, speed, and heart rate, you need to run at this pace to improve”.

 - It does not give warning beeps if heart rate or blood pressure goes beyond a recommended level.

-- Cannot even use as a monitor for other apps.
+- It cannot even use as a monitor for other apps.

 Well, given the price of this cheap gadget, that is only to be expected – It is but a gimmick with no actual value for fitness tracking.

 Here are the specifications of the sports band, and the review in a nutshell.